datacarpentry/r-raster-vector-geospatial/_posts/2015-10-26-Rast04-Multi-Band-Raster.md

 title: "Lesson 04: Work With Multi-Band Rasters - Images in R"
 date:   2015-10-25
 authors: [Kristina Riemer, Mike Smorul, Zack Brym, Jason Williams, Jeff Hollister, Leah Wasser]
-contributors: [Test Human]
+contributors: [Megan A. Jones]
 packagesLibraries: [raster, rgdal]
 dateCreated:  2015-10-23
-lastModified: 2015-11-10
+lastModified: 2015-11-16
 category: spatio-temporal-workshop
 tags: [module-1]
 mainTag: GIS-Spatial-Data
-description: "This lesson explores how to import and plot a multi-band raster in R.
+description: "This lesson explores how to import and plot a multi-band raster in
-It also covers how to plot a 3 band color image plotRGB command in R"
+R. It also covers how to plot a three band color image plotRGB command in R"
 code1:
 image:
   feature: NEONCarpentryHeader_2.png